salvocamiolo/hvAssembler2/README.md

 The fastq files for the paired end reads and the output folder must be provided.
-Also the Conda_directory is compulsory and you can use that in my home (see example below) If the number of threads is not specified it will run on 1 thread
+Also the Conda_directory is compulsory and you can use that in my home (see example below) If the number of threads is not specified it will run on 1 thread.
+An example command is the following:

+python3 hvAssembler.py -1 read_1.fastq -2 read_2.fastq -c /home3/scc20x/miniconda3/ -t 6 -o outputFolder

 ## What will it produce?
 In the output folder you will find the following: